&noscript=1"/>

 The Smart Vineyard, in the subregion of Clarendon, is planted to a moderately steep slope of red clay loams peppered with quartz shale and ironstone.
 The vineyard was expanded in 1956, then again in ’71 and ’99.
 The latter two years saw a slight increase in spacing, but the constants of variety and trellising remained, with only bush vine grenache in the ground.
 All vines are on own roots, and the vineyard now occupies about 4.5 hectares.

 Today, the fruit from the vineyard is much sought after by some of the Vale’s best makers, and its quality and distinctive signature is being broadly recognised, but that hasn’t always been the case.
-For much of the 20th century, grenache was a workhorse variety for making fortified wines, which were fashionable at the time, but as this interest receded, shiraz and cabernet sauvignon took the lead, leaving grenache in a very distant third place.
+For much of the 20th century, grenache was a workhorse variety for making fortified wines, which were fashionable at the time, but as interest in this style of wine receded, shiraz and cabernet sauvignon took the lead, leaving grenache in a very distant third place.

 The management of the vineyard has changed little over the years, but for the seasonal fine-tuning that occurs from a custodian so familiar with each and every vine, with the subtle vagaries of geology from one section to the next, and with what the climate may or may not give.
-“My father, who first started in 1947, still manages the land the way he always has, cultivating, keeping weeds to a minimum, and the vines still produce quality fruit,” says Wayne Smart.
+Wayne Smart’s philosophy on this point is simple: his aim is to “do what my grandfather did, do what my father did,” he says.
+“This was in the days before ‘environmental’, ‘holistic’, and ‘social/community sustainability’ were words associated with viticulture.
+Given the quality of fruit produced, and the quality of the wines the vineyard produces, my philosophy is to continue the long-held family tradition to work the vineyard to enable it to produce the best fruit it can.”

-This familiarity makes the process sound a simple one – and the Smarts aren’t ones to overshare detail – but it’s an approach that is intimately linked to site, one built on very specific experience.
+This familiarity makes the process sound a simple one – and Smart isn’t the kind of man to overshare detail – but it’s an approach that is intimately linked to site, one built on very specific experience.
 Smart notes that the precise management of the old vines is critical, with spur pruning to two buds vital for both productivity and quality.
 Additionally, management of weeds is an important element of the program, with the dry-grown vines benefitting from a lack of competition for natural water resources.
+(Undervine weeds and grasses are mostly taken care of by a dodgem plough, with herbicide use kept to an absolute minimum, although Smart occasionally uses grass-specific herbicides to tackle summer grasses such as couch.)
 A spray program of copper and sulphur is also conducted from budburst to the lead-up to Christmas, but once the vines are set up for the season, they cope with what the year brings, even in an ever-warmer world.

 “They’re old bush vines with deep root systems,” says Smart.
 “As long as they have had an average winter with good replenishment of soil moisture, quite frankly they have done rather well in the warming climate.
 We work the vineyard to the extent that lets the vines year in, year out do their own thing, allowing the vines to regulate themselves to produce the best possible fruit, as well as promote the longevity of the vineyard to continue to produce high-quality fruit.”